MarkMa512/rabbitmq-crl-example/README.md

 # RabbitMQ Certificate Revocation List (CRL) Mechanism

 ## About the Project
-This project aims to demostrate on how to implement CRL Mechanism on RabbitMQ to block client with certificate that has been revoked, with the use the `advanced.config` file and Erlang's native support for CRL.
+This project aims to demostrate on how to implement CRL Mechanism on RabbitMQ to block client with certificate that has been revoked, with the use the `advanced.config` file to invoke Erlang's native support for CRL, as well as locally stored CRL hash files.

 ## Aim
-The aim for this project is to use CRL mechanism to **block client-2**, with an **revoked client certificate**, from connecting to the rabbitMQ broker.
+The aim for this project is to use CRL mechanism to:
+1. **block client-2**, with a **revoked client certificate**, from connecting to the rabbitMQ broker.
+2. while still **allowing client-0**, with a valid certificate, to connect to the broker.

 ### Directories
 - `/broker` contains shell scripts, server certificates, crl file, `rabbitmq.conf` and `advanced.config` files needed to set up the rabbitmq container.
+  - `/broker/rabbit-1/certs` contains the server certificates, server keys and CA chain files
+  - `/broker/rabbit-1/configs` contains `rabbitmq.conf` and `advanced.config` files, and advanced_*.erl files for testing purposes
+  - `/broker/rabbit-1/crl` contains individually generated and CRLs at different CA levels and their symbolic links after rehash.
+  - `/broker/rabbit-1/crl-chain`conatains a CRL chain, including from ROOT CA to issuing-client CA, and a symbolic link after rehash.
 - `/cert-gen` contains OpenSSL config files and shell scripts that automates the certificates and crl generation process
 - `/client-0` a python client that connect to the broker via SSL with client-0 certificate
 - `/client-2` a python client that connect to the broker via SSL with client-2 certificate (**revoked**)